floledermann/stimsrv/README.md

 **items**: An Array containing iterators and values.
 For each iteration, each iterator will be queried for the next value and the result array will contain those values.

-The iterator is exhausted once the first iterator in the array is exhausted.
+The iterator is exhausted when any iterator in the array becomes exhausted.

 #### *random(items)*